wpsunshine/automatic-image-rename/readme.txt

 License: GPLv2 or later
 License URI: https://www.gnu.org/licenses/gpl-2.0.html

-This plugin renames image filenames to be more SEO friendly, based on the post's data and image metadata.
+Renames image filenames to be more SEO friendly, based on the post's data and image metadata.

 == Description ==